cc-co-code/cc-co-code/README.md

 # 👋 Hi, I’m Cecilia
 Pronouns: she/her
+## About me

-I am from Stuttgart, Germany and I studied nutritinal science.
+I am from Stuttgart, Germany and I studied nutritinal science in Halle, Saxony.
+I have a broad spectrum of interests which is why I decided to expand my knowledge and dive into the techworld.
 ## 👀 Interests:
 I like animals, feminist literature and motorbikes.